 Unassign a static internal IPv6 address

-You can unassign a static internal IPv6 address by updating the instance's network interface or by deleting the instance to which the address is assigned.
+You can unassign a static internal IPv6 address from a VM instance by updating the instance's network interface or by deleting the instance to which the address is assigned.

 When you unassign an internal IPv6 address, the system removes it from the resource but keeps the address reserved for your project.
 You can later reassign the address to another resource.

-To unassign a static internal IPv6 address from an instance, do the following:
+To unassign a static internal IPv6 address from a VM instance, complete the following steps.

 Use the